- What is an EJK Mini-Grant?

 - web links regarding the program

-- By mail (do not request a signature on delivery)
+- The report may be mailed (do not request a signature on delivery).

-- By email, as a Word document, PDF or PowerPoint
+- Or emailed, as a Word document or PDF.

-- Images, photographs or video must be sent as digital files, even if embedded in document.
+- Images, photographs or video must be sent as digital files, even if also embedded in the report.

 That’s June of the following year!
 Mini-Grants are awarded in May to fund programs that will take place during the summer or the next school year.
-The Final Report is due by June 1 of the school year your program was held.
+The Final Report is due by June 1 of the school year your program was held—one year after you received your check.

-15. What happens to the materials included in the Final Report?
+14. What happens to the materials in the Final Report?

-We reserve the right to display materials contained in Final Reports on our website and social media platforms with full credit given.
-Unusual and exemplary Final Reports may also be sent to the Keats Archive, part of the de Grummond Children’s Literature Collection at the University of Southern Mississippi, where they will be available to scholars studying Keats and his legacy.
+We reserve the right to display materials contained in Final Reports on our website and social media with full credit given.
+Outstanding Final Reports may also be sent to the Keats Archive, part of the de Grummond Children’s Literature Collection at the University of Southern Mississippi, where they will be available to scholars studying Keats and his legacy.

 Upon submission, you will receive a copy of your application to download, print and save.
-With a hard copy as well as a computer file, you are less likely to misplace the application.
-To replace a lost or expired check, we will deduct $50 to cover any fees.
+Keep a hard copy as well as a computer file of the application—it is your responsibility not to lose it.
+To replace a lost or expired check, we will deduct $25 to cover any fees.